yalan2ny/yalan2ny-hello-world/README.md

     dotnet ef database update -c appidentitydbcontext -p ../Infrastructure/Infrastructure.csproj -s Web.csproj
     ```

-    These commands will create two separate databases, one for the store's catalog data and shopping cart information, and one for the app's user credentials and identity data.
+   tab These commands will create two separate databases, one for the store's catalog data and shopping cart information, and one for the app's user credentials and identity data.

 1. Run the application.